DB Cargo: European expansion

 At first, DB Cargo solely focused on its domestic activities.
 Accordingly, the Deutsche Bahn Group produced investment plans that directed billions in its subsidiary in order to improve its position in the German transport and logistics market.
-As the competitive environment with other European providers became increasingly challenging in the late 1990s, Deutsche Bahn (DB) and the Dutch state-owned rail company Nederlanse Spoorwegen (NS) announced plans to merge their rail freight transport activities in 1998.
+As the competitive environment with other European providers became increasingly challenging in the late 1990s, Deutsche Bahn (DB) and the Dutch state-owned rail company Nederlandse Spoorwegen (NS) announced plans to merge their rail freight transport activities in 1998.

 Together, DB Cargo and NS Cargo reached revenues of around 6.9 billion Deutsche Mark (3.5 billion euros) and had roughly 50,000 employees.
 Their amalgamation was the first ever cross-border rail merger, in which Deutsche Bahn retained its majority share of 94%.
 A financial holding company, Railion GmbH, was created for this new company, and commenced operations during early 2000.

 Internationalisation

 The successful creation and launch of Railion laid the foundation for the establishment of a leading European transport and logistics company.
 Specifically, from the onset, the organisation was open to the incorporation of further partners.
 While the European Commission and European Parliament aimed to promote competition among providers, the providers themselves instead opted to foster cooperation.
 During 2001, the Danish state-owned rail company Danske Statsbaner (DSB) opted to merge its rail freight transport activities into the joint venture, becoming its third partner and received shares totalling 2% in Railion in return, thus decreasing the stake of Deutsche Bahn in the venture to 92%.

 The cooperation between DB, NS and DSB has reportedly played an essential role in Deutsche Bahn's long-term strategy for expansion in other European countries.
 This strategy covered not only state-owned rail companies but also the acquisition of private sector rivals, for example in Italy (2004), Switzerland (2007) and Poland (2009).
 These were joined by a multitude of smaller acquisitions such as the transport and logistics divisions of RAG AG.
 In Sweden, where Deutsche Bahn was unable to acquire its chosen target, the company instead focused on establishing collaborative ventures.
 At the end of the 2000s, Railion was therefore able to not only offer connections across large stretches of Europe running from north to south, but reliably serve rail route that run from west to east as well.

-Despite this expansion into the rai freight sectors of several neighbouring nations, the presence of effective competition to provide freight services had reportedly made a negative impact on the company's economic development by May 2005.
+Despite this expansion into the rail freight sectors of several neighbouring nations, the presence of effective competition to provide freight services had reportedly made a negative impact on the company's economic development by May 2005.
 Recognising the company's unfavourable financial position, Deutsche Bahn opted to respond by enacting numerous cost-saving measures; these were credited with a significant improvement in Railion's circumstances.
 During 2010, the rail freight transport crisis was initially deemed to have been largely resolved.